satriafii/satriafii.my.id/content/post/a-love-letter-from-my-past-self.md

 ---
-title: [EN] A Love Letter From My Past Self
+title: "[EN] A Love Letter From My Past Self"
 date: 2024-05-10T18:54:47+07:00
 description: ""
 summary: Hello!
 I guess you are my future self.
 Just so you know that your past self is really love you.
 So I wrote you this.